lcdb/lcdb-wf/docs/decisions.rst

-The possible location ``workflows/references`` is functionally similar to top-level ``references`` (in a parent directory of individual workflows) but references is no longer a workflow so it doesn't make sense to have it right in the ``workflows`` directory.
+The possible location ``workflows/references`` is functionally similar to top-level ``references`` (in a parent directory of individual workflows) but references is no longer a separate workflow (see above rationale) so it doesn't make sense to have it right in the ``workflows`` directory.
 So this was excluded as an option.

-Recall that in lcdb-wf <2.0, we have organism and then tag.
+Recall that in lcdb-wf pre-2.0, we configured with organism and then tag.
 For example, we might have configurations available for different human genome assemblies (hg19, hg38) and in the central location we needed to differentiate between them (e.g. ``references/human/hg19/``), which we did with tags.

-If we assume a single organism per workflow, which seems reasonable and that the references are workflow-specific, then we don't need any of this.
-``workflows/<workflow>/references/genome.fa`` for example should cover it.
+In post-2.0, if we assume a single organism per workflow (which seems reasonable) and that the references are workflow-specific, then we don't need any of this. ``workflows/<workflow>/references/genome.fa`` for example should cover it.

 This becomes inefficient in the case where there are multiple workflows, all for the same organism and all the same workflow type.
 For example, a project